rishig/zulip/docs/prod-authentication-methods.md

 * Likely more coming (e.g. there's work on [GitHub auth](https://github.com/zulip/zulip/issues/1042)).

-The setup documentation for most of these is simple enough that we've included it inline in `/etc/zulip/settings.py`, right above to the settings used to configure them.
+The setup documentation for most of these is simple enough that we've included it inline in `/etc/zulip/settings.py`, right above the settings used to configure them.
 The remote user authentication backend is more complex since it requires interfacing with a generic third-party authentication system, and so we've documented it in detail here.
+We've also included instructions for setting up a third-party email service, since that's probably the simplest way to test that your installation is working.

+## Email Authentication via a third party service

+The example below uses [mailgun.com](http://mailgun.com), since they offer 10000 free emails a month, but something similar should work for most providers.

+(1) Go to [mailgun.com](http://mailgun.com), and make an account.
+No need to enter in payment details.

+(2) Click "Or Continue To Your Control Panel".

+(3)

 ## Remote User SSO Authentication